Raniz85/raniz.blog/src/posts/us-exit-documents/index.md

 Their values seem to align with mine and the fact that they're using excess heat from the latest datacentre as district heating gets them a gold star in my book.

 I also like kDrive.
-The interface is nice, it has almost all the functionality I could ask for and I like the OnlyOffice editors.
+The interface is nice, it has almost all the functionality I could ask for and looks and feels nice to use.

-I'm assuming they have some sort of Enterprise license with OnlyOffice, so I would think that paying for kDrive indirectly also funds the development of OnlyOffice (I will check this with them and report back here).
+It is a shame they're integrating with OnlyOffice, though I understand that this integration may very well predate the Russion invasion of Ukraine.
+I have asked Infomaniak if they are paying Ascensio System SIA for the use of OnlyOffice or only integrating the open source code.
+I will update here when I hear back.

 ## Nextcloud